-The organisation's policies and practices are reviewed regularly while subject to internal and external audit programs.
-Employee awareness sessions, including new employee inductions, are conducted.
-We are obliged to report any suspected or actual breaches to the Public Sector Commission or to the Corruption and Crime Commission for serious misconduct matters
+The organisation's policies and processes are reviewed on an ongoing basis, and are subject to internal and external audit programs.
+We are obliged to report any suspected or actual breaches to the Public Sector Commission or to the Corruption and Crime Commission for serious misconduct matters.